 10) Brain development and brain activity are calcium-dependent.
 The mineral also helps the central nervous system to function optimally.

-11) Calcium also has an essential role in reducing the risk of several cancers, including colon, rectal, and prostate cancer.
+11) It also has an essential role in reducing the risk of several cancers, including colon, rectal, and prostate cancer.

 Calcium deficiency, sometimes responsible for diseases such as osteoporosis, cataracts, and rickets, can be detected at the first signs.